 Canova and its teams restructure and revive the stone houses.

 Interest in the format created by Canova continues to bring architects and designers of international calibre to the valley in June to serve as visiting professors and lecturers at the annual Canova Architect Encounter.
 Over the years, the participants have included Glenn Murcutt, the Australian architect who won the Pritzker Prize in 2002; the renowned Swiss duo Herzog & de Meuron; Salma Samar Damluji, a leader in the field of preservation of architecture in mud and clay and board member of the prestigious Da’wan Mud Brick Architecture Foundation; and Bruce Mau, a close collaborator of Renzo Piano.

 “The speakers of the International Architect Encounter pay for the journey out of their own pockets — their expenses are not reimbursed,” explains Ken Marquardt.
 “For four days they are our guests, they live with us, they are fascinated by our dynamism and our simplicity.
 And, above all, they value our ethical approach to architecture, which combines technical, practical skills and visionary instinct.”
 On this basis, “we like to think that the village of Ghesc is becoming the first of many other traditional architectural salvage yards to open in Italy and in the world,” adds Cesprini, citing the example of the architect Renato Vivaldi.
 In Sabina, 50 km from Rome, Vivaldi was inspired by Canova to launch a project to recover a medieval settlement.
 “Our challenge is not to create archaeological parks but to return our built heritage to real life,” says Marquardt.
 “This is the seed that we have found, and we are cultivating it in the stones of the homes in the Ossola Mountains.”

 Photography: Noemi Mazzucchelli

-Fresh color and modern elements bring new life to old villages.
+Fresh colour and modern elements are bringing new life to old villages.